Postgraduate funding in the research project: the linguistics of literacy in the foundation phase

 - Orthographic and phonological effects on decoding strategies amongst bilingual children

 How to apply: To apply, please send an email to Mark de Vos (m dot devos AT ru dot ac dot za) and Kristin van der Merwe (k dot vandermerwe AT ru dot ac dot za) containing your name and contact details, an initial title of your research project/dissertation and a short outline or proposal of what you envisage your research to be.
-The proposal/outline should be one page of text (A4 or Letter, 12-point, single spaced, Times New Roman with normal margins) and, if necessary, a further page for references, data, notes etc. The proposal should not exceed full pages excluding the data/reference page.
+The proposal/outline should be at least two full pages of text (A4 or Letter, 12-point, single spaced, Times New Roman with normal margins) and, if necessary, a further page for references, data, notes etc. The proposal should not exceed full pages excluding the data/reference page.
 Note that this is simply an initial outline and that your research topic may change substantially over time as you develop as a postgraduate student.
 The proposal should include at least the following sections: (a) how the proposed project falls into the defined research area/s (b) how it relates to previous research in the field (c) why you are a suitable candidate.
 A methodology is not required at this stage.

 Frequently asked questions

 Q: I have more questions.
 Who do I ask?

 A: Please take time to read the information online.
 You can also read more about the project and its rationale at http://www.ru.ac.za/englishlanguageandlinguistics/research/sandisaimbewu/ If you have specific questions which are not covered on these web pages then Prof. Mark de Vos (m dot devos at ru dot ac dot za).

 Q: What topic should my proposed research be on?